+The school has adopted a student cell phone/electronic devices policy for this coming year in compliance with state law.
+More information about that policy can be found later in this handbook.
 Students are permitted to briefly use the office or classroom telephone only with permission or a pass from a teacher.
 No student will be called from class to receive telephone calls.
 Teachers will not be available by phone during school hours.
+If parents need to contact their child, they should do so by leaving a message with the front office.